JeffML/chessQ/README.md

 Breakdown:
 1. EngineQueue: rename to  EnginePool
 2. WorkerBuilder rename EngineBuilder, returning Engine (can be a mock)
-3. Have Engine encapsulate(?) a worker thread
+3. Have Engine encapsulate(?) a worker thread running Stockfish (internally or as yet another process)

 ## Where it's at
 Subscriptions are now working, both in test and via Playground.
 I switched to apollo-link-ws for the tests, though I am uncertain as to whether that was the real solution (I discovered that VSCode is hiding part of my terminal output).